 6. Switch it up

 Taking too much time on one subject can make you lose your concentration.
 One of the most important study tips for college exams is to change topics every 30 minutes or so to prevent learning fatigue.
 Revisit challenging topics once you’ve given your brain a break.

 7. Read and review – early and often

 According to the Ebbinghaus Forgetting Curve principle, we forget 70% of what we’ve learned within 24 hours.
 Going over new ideas a day after class will help increase retention and comprehension—so make time each evening for a quick review.
 Break chapters into sections and review the material at the end of each before moving on.
 Make notes by summarizing the critical aspects of the reading so you can easily review them without having to reread entire chapters.
 Bookmark difficult sections to revisit later.

 8. Stay organized

 Scheduling class meetings, homework, assignments, projects, and study sessions is crucial to staying organized.
-Use a planner to keep track of deadlines, dates, and times so you don’t forget anything important, and plan out the time for a study schedule that works for you.
+Use a planner to keep track of deadlines, dates, and times so you don’t forget anything important.
+Check your class syllabus for key dates and plan out the time for a study schedule that works for you.

 9. Visualize the material